rcook/beginning-practical-haskell/part04.md

 Fortunately, there are several different solutions to this problem.
 Modern Haskell's approach makes use of an abstract `IO` type.
 The model is functionally equivalent to continuation-passing style, though few people actually explicitly this out as such.
 We'll build up step-by-step to full-blown I/O.

-# The Prelude
+## The Prelude

-* Haskell defines many standard functions in what is known as the "Prelude"
+Haskell's prelude is a module provided by the implementation that defines many standard functions.
-* This is a module that is implicitly imported into every Haskell source file, unless this is explicitly disabled
-* We'll use a few Prelude functions to explore I/O in Haskell
+It is implicitly imported into every Haskell source file, unless this is explicitly disabled.
+We'll use a few functions from `Prelude` to explore I/O.

-# Read a number and do something to it
+Our mission is to read a number in from the user, do something to it and then output the result to the terminal.

-## The `print` function
+### The `print` function

-* We've already seen this once or twice
+We've already seen this function, but now we'll look at in a little more depth:
-* Let's look at the details:

 ```ghci
 λ> :t print